|

 Ornithology Section

-The Ornithology collection holds approximately 148,000
+The Ornithology collection contains

 bird skins, bird eggs, live mounts, and osteological specimens.